Finding the right scale of a network: Efficient identification of causal emergence through spectral clustering: Discussion

 We therefore compared three algorithms: one based on gradient descent, another on a greedy approach, and the other on spectral analysis.
 An evolutionary algorithm was also attempted but its performance was significantly worse (both in finding causal emergence and in computational time) that we did not include it in the results.
 Upon comparing the search methods, we can pinpoint the space of connectivity that is most difficult, but also rewarding, to find higher scales at.
 This is over the mesoscale of the network wherein the higher scale is composed of a complex array of macro-nodes of different sizes.
 Notably, this indicates that the systems that are most difficult to find an informative scale for possess mesoscales, which may explain the difficulties in understanding the functional architecture of complex systems like the brain \cite{buxhoeveden2002minicolumn, yuste2015neuron}.

-Of the three investigated algorithms we found that spectral analysis performed orders of magnitude better in terms of runtime and got equal to or better results in terms of identifying cases of causal emergence.
+Of the three investigated algorithms we found that spectral analysis performed orders of magnitude better in terms of runtime and got equal to or better results in terms of identifying cases of causal emergence in preferential attachment networks.
 Therefore, we recommend those that want to find informative higher scales use a clustering algorithm; specifically, a modified form of spectral clustering introduced in \ref{sec:spectralanalysis} shows promise for larger networks of thousands of nodes.
 For this purpose, this spectral analysis function was added to the publicly-available Python package for calculating causal emergence at \url{github.com/jkbren/einet}.
+The algorithms were here only tested in preferential attachment networks under different growth rules.
+While this means our results are restricted to these types of networks, it is worth noting that preferential growth creates sparse networks of the real-world sort seen in nature and technology \cite{barabasi1999emergence}.
+It should be noted that there can be divergences between real-world networks and that modifications to pure preferential attachment might be needed to account for real-world network structure \cite{kaiser2004spatial, shang2017fitness}, which could limit the application of our results.
+However, there is already evidence that the spectral analysis techniques works well in finding causal emergence in real-world networks based on protein interactomes from over 1000 species \cite{hoel2020evolution}.
+In future research we would like to explore architectures different than the range of preferential attachment networks we have here considered, further ground the relationship between spectral analysis and grouping, as well as apply these techniques to more real-world networks.

 Overall, our results indicate that network macroscales can be more informative in terms of a higher $EI$, but also in terms of measures like the entropy rate.
-As the topology of a network changes across scales, its network properties change as well, often in ways that suggest that networks that possess informative higher scales should be understood as operating at that scale itself, since macroscales can entail a peak of efficiency, centrality, or information transmission.
+As the topology of a network changes across scales, its network properties change as well, often in ways that suggest that networks that possess informative higher scales should be understood as operating at that scale, since macroscales can entail a peak of efficiency, centrality, or information transmission above and beyond the underlying microscale.